ppamorim/rust_mock_challenge/README.md

 ## Why Not Change `FnOnce` to `Fn`?

-Altering the trait to `Fn` or FnMut would make this simpler because those closures can be called multiple times or do not require full ownership.
-However, if your real-world scenario requires `FnOnce` (due to one-time consumption or resource management), switching to `Fn`/`FnMut` breaks the contract you’re testing.
+Altering the trait to `Fn` or `FnMut` would make this simpler because those closures can be called multiple times or do not require full ownership.
+However, if your real-world scenario requires `FnOnce` (due to one-time consumption or resource management), switching `Fn` -> `FnMut` breaks the contract you are testing.
 The challenge explicitly forbids using a different closure trait, so we have to respect `FnOnce`.

 ## FAQ